-Indicate Letter Card Vv.
+Indicate the Vv Letter Card.
 Say: This is the letter Vv.
 (Children repeat, v.)
 One V is uppercase and one v is lowercase, but both letters are Vv.
 The letter Vv stands for /v/ (v sound).
 Each time I touch the letter Vv, say /v/.
 (Touch the Letter Card several times, quickly and slowly and children say /v/.)

-Say: Skywrite uppercase V. (demonstrate) Now skywrite lowercase v. (demonstrate) Find a partner.
+Say: Sky write uppercase V. (Demonstrate) Now sky write lowercase v.
+(Demonstrate) Find a partner.
 (Children find partners.)
 Take turns and use your finger to write uppercase V on your partner's back.
 After they have done this several times say: Now write lowercase v.

 Indicate the star.
-Grandmother asks: Who can find the letter Vv on the Alphabet Chart?
+Grandmother asks: Who can find the letter

+Vv on the Alphabet Chart?
 (A volunteer identifies Vv and attaches the star on or above the Wall Letter Card.)
 Grandmother helps the volunteer locate Vv and review the other letters with stars.